NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * [Echo OAuth Scope][]

 Procedure:
- 1. Client configures the channel to use JWTTokenCredentials.
+ 1. Client configures the channel to use JWTTokenCredentials
  2. Client calls UnaryCall with:

     ```